We are placemakers: what makes a great place?

 It’s vitally important to us to develop our plans in collaboration with the people of Prestwich; those who will shop, live and work in the new place, and benefit from the work we do for years to come.
 We’re using their views and aspirations to help shape the successful place it will become.

-In St Helens, we’re working with St Helens Council, though our English Cities Fund joint venture with Legal & General and Homes England, to deliver town centres fit for the future.
+In St Helens, we’re working with St Helens Council, though our ECF joint venture with Legal & General and Homes England, to deliver town centres fit for the future.
 We’re constantly challenging each other as partners to create a place which is distinctly ‘St Helens’.
 The local community are already fiercely proud of their town, and we want to build on that to create a place they can be truly proud of too.

 Local heritage is very important here, with the town’s strong sporting and industrial history and we’re determined to make sure the place and the buildings within it reference and reflect that.